How to start a podcast at UC Berkeley

 3) Release schedule

-Figuring out how often and when you will release your podcast is another thing to to think about.
-Consistency is important when building and keeping your audience, but at Berkeley, many of us don’t have time to consistently release new podcast episodes on a schedule.
+Figuring out how often and when you will release your podcast is another thing to think about.
+We release Berkeley Talks every other Friday.
+While consistency is important when building and keeping your audience, at Berkeley many of us don’t have time to consistently release new podcast episodes on a set schedule.

-I think a good option is to have seasons.
-You could produce a series of episodes — it could even be just six episodes — and release one episode every two weeks.
+A good option is to have seasons.
+You could produce a series of episodes — it could even be just six episodes and release one episode every two weeks.
 Then, take a break to produce more, then run the next series of episodes in season two.
-We’re following this schedule starting spring 2022.

-You could also produce one season, if that’s what you have time and/or funding for.
-I love Be the Changea one-time summer series hosted by Savala Nolan, director of Berkeley Law’s Thelton E. Henderson Center for Social Justice.
+You could also produce just one season, if that’s what you have time and/or funding for.
+We coproduced season two of Be the Change, hosted by Savala Nolan, director of Berkeley Law’s Thelton E. Henderson Center for Social Justice.
+It began as a summer podcast series in 2017.

 Another option is to have occasional episodes that you release when you have the time.
+This is what we do for Berkeley Voices, just because we haven’t had enough resources to produce it on a schedule or in seasons.
 It’s harder to build an audience this way, but we all have to figure out what is manageable and works best.

-Just try not to make promises that are difficult to keep.
-We might have the intention of having a specific schedule, then then just can’t make it happen.
+Just try not to make promises that are difficult to keep (which I have done many times and regretted it!).
+We might have the intention of having a set schedule, then then just can’t make it happen.
 So, if you’re not sure you can deliver, don’t promise it.
 Listeners want to know what to expect.

 4) Format

-There are several podcast styles you could explore, but try to keep it pretty consistent.
+There are many podcast styles to explore, but try to keep it pretty consistent.
 You can always combine styles and mix it up from time to time, but people generally like to know what they’re going to get when they listen to your podcast.

 Different formats take more or less time to produce, and you might have a specific style you like the best, so those are factors to consider when deciding which one to use.